tigellus/Markdown/4. Pulmonary Mechanical Ventilation/07. Pulmonary ABG/Pulmonary ABG.md

 [WRONG] The logarithm of the hydrogen ion concentration [WRONG] The logarithm of the hydroxide ion concentration

-# Normal Arterial Blood Gas Values
+# Normal Arterial Blood Gas Values [I would include definitions of these below-- see my edits]
 * pH: 7.35-7.45
-* PaCO2: 35-45 mm Hg
+* PaCO2 (partial pressure of carbon dioxide in the blood) : 35-45 mm Hg
-* HCO3- : 22-26 meq/l
+* HCO3- (amount of bicarbonate in the blood): 22-26 meq/l
-* Base Excess: -2 to +2
+* Base Excess (reflects the sum of all of the buffer bases in the body): -2 to +2
-* PaO2: 80-100 mm Hg
+* PaO2 (partial pressure of oxygen in the blood): 80-100 mm Hg
-* SaO2: 95% or greater
+* SaO2 (percentage of hemoglobin saturated with oxygen): 92-99%

-At sea level, pH = 7.4, temperature = 37C, PaCO2 = 40 mm Hg
+At sea level, pH = 7.4, temperature = 37C, PaCO2 = 40 mm Hg --> I'm not sure why this is here...to me, it is not essential/does not add to the content in a meaningful way

 # Acidemia vs. Alkalemia

 ### Acidemia
 * pH < 7.35
-* Accumulate too much acid or lose too much base
+* Caused by accumulation of too much acid OR loss of bases
 * pH < 6.8 incompatible with life

 ### Alkalemia
 * pH > 7.45
-* Accumulate too much base or lose too much acid
+* Caused by accumulation of too much base OR loss of acids
 * pH > 7.8 incompatible with life

 # Question 3